davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+# Recursive Frames

+A page has a button, opens a frame of two.
+Each page in the frame opens another.
+Perhaps different colors.
+#Lofty Thoughts

 # Sound Stream

 Each page a different sound.
+#Lofty Thoughts

 # Emails to any address